Skip to Main Content

 Modern discussions of the relationship of biological sex to gender tend to presuppose that there are two genders, male and female, founded on the two biological sexes.
 But not all cultures share this essentialist assumption, and even Western societies have not always embraced it.
 Bringing together historical and anthropological studies, Third Sex, Third Gender challenges the usual emphasis on sexual dimorphism and reproduction, providing a perspective on the various forms of socialization of people who are neither "male" nor "female."

-Woman in the Making by Rory O'Neill
+Woman in the making by Rory O'Neill

 This is the story of Rory O'Neill's journey to becoming Panti Bliss, the voice of a brave new nation embracing diversity, all the colours of the rainbow and, most of all, a glamorous attitude.
 It's also the story of a misfit who turned his difference into a triumphant art form; of coming to terms with HIV; of political activism; and of 'Pantigate', and the speech that touched a million lives.

-Gender and Art
+Gender and art

 Encompassing European art, architecture and design from the 16th century to the present day, this volume uses case studies to examine the role of gender difference in the production, consumption and interpretation of works of art.